wirt-ee/wirt-ee.github.io/docs/logbook/caracal-to-dalmatian/index.md

 - **DNS broke after the release upgrade** — systemd-resolved's config needed hand-fixing before anything name-based worked again.
 - **The repo container did not survive** — `lxc-destroy` it, re-run `setup-hosts.yml`, and the collection-style playbooks (`openstack.osa.repo` import in the split infrastructure playbook) needed the import lines edited to match.
-- **haproxy config gained an ironic section** the estate did not want — commented out.
+- **haproxy config gained an ironic section** the environment did not want — commented out.
 - **`Access denied for user 'root'@'localhost'`** in the galera containers — the distro swap lost the client credentials file; restored in `.my.cnf`.
 - **Ceph jumped to Squid by accident** — noble ships 19.2.3 and the pinned Reef was gone.
 Mitigation: follow the ceph upgrade notes deliberately instead of letting apt decide (see the [Ceph entry](../ceph-reef-to-squid/index.md)).
 - **cephadm dpkg failure aborts the release upgrade** (`mkdir: cannot create directory '/var/lib/cephadm/.ssh'`).
 The upgrade still completed; `apt-get remove cephadm` on the affected host afterwards.